Surgical mesh: Medical uses

 The primary function of surgical mesh is to support prolapsed organs either temporarily or permanently.
 It is most commonly used in hernia surgery within the abdomen, which is required when an organ protrudes through abdominal muscles.
 Surgical mesh may also be used for pelvic or vaginal wall reconstructions in women and is implemented to add as a growth guide for damaged tissue.
 Ideally, these implants should be strong enough to survive mechanical loads and actions of whichever body area they become a part of.

 Hernia surgery

-Hernia surgery is one of the most common current applications of surgical mesh.
+Hernia surgery is one of the most common current applications of surgical mesh, in which case it is often called a hernia mesh.
 Hernias occur when organs or fatty tissue bulge through openings or debilitated areas of muscle, usually in the abdominal wall.
 Surgical mesh is implanted to strengthen tissue repair and minimize the rate of recurrence.
-The surgery can be performed laparoscopic (internally) or open with a variety of materials available for prosthesis.
+The surgery can be performed laparoscopically (internally) or open with a variety of materials available for prosthesis.
 Polypropylene (PP) is the most frequently used type of mesh, although it may be uncomfortable for the patient after implantation.
-Another type that is less utilized in hernia surgery is polyethylene terephthalate (PET), which faces complications in that fact that it easily degrades after some years of implantation, erasing the effects of the surgery.
+Another type that is less utilized in hernia surgery is polyethylene terephthalate (PET), which faces complications because it easily degrades after some years of implantation, erasing the effects of the surgery.
 Polytetrafluorethylene (PTFE) is used as well, but is manufactured in the form of a foil and has difficulty integrating into surrounding tissue, therefore it loses stability.

+In hernia surgery, an implanted mesh may be fixated to the surrounding tissue to prevent it from migrating.
+This may be performed using a variety of different materials, which include sutures, tacks, tissue adhesives, self-fixating meshes, or a compination of these.
+Specifically in incisional hernia surgery, there is not sufficient evidence to suggest that any of these should be superior to the others.